sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 temporarily while setting up: it's intended to ensure there's no split-brain on any critical data updates during a transition like this.

 Review and run scripts 02-05.
 Have a look around and make sure things are as expected.
+You may have to log out and back in after 03 to get the docker group membership active.

 Get the system firmly into production mode:
 ```shell